HackerYou/json-proxy/README.md

 EOF
 ```

-Next prep the system for MongoDB (the semodule commands take a minute).
+Next prep the system for MongoDB (as root)
+The semodule commands take a minute.

 ```sh
 ulimit -n 65536